qgodefroi/static_uint/README.md

 The aim is to eventually support all arithmetic operations one would expect from a built-in integer type, and to allow them to be used in constexpr contexts.
 Operations are usually added as I need them in other projects using this.

-The underlying data should be identical to a native it if it existed (ie. it respects things like endianness).
+The underlying data should be identical to a native unsigned type it if it existed (ie. it respects things like endianness).

 This is an extremely early work-in-progress, so it shouldn't really be used for anything serious as of right now.